One of my favorite ways to get free stuff is to test products in exchange for either cash or kind and Nike product testing is no different.

 Nike spends a lot of money designing and developing new products to put out in the market.
 It would be a waste of all those man-hours and capital only to have a product bomb because actual customers didn’t like it.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

-Nike prefers young athletes as testers and adults who participate in various sports (You need to specify these as much as possible).
+Nike prefers young athletes as testers and adults who participate in various sports.

 1. By Age